Culturally Responsive Homeschool Curriculum Checklist

 Combining resources

 Many families use a mainstream curriculum for structure and add culturally grounded books, projects, mentors, field trips, primary sources, and discussion.
-The goal is coherence: the learner should understand why each piece is there.
+The goal is coherence: the student should understand why each piece is there.

 When to add support